JamesMcMahon/spring-boot-demo-security-metrics/README.md

 ### Viewing Metrics

-Once everything is running and traffic has been simulated you can access the metrics through:
+Once everything is running and traffic has been simulated, you can access the metrics through:

 - Grafana Dashboards: http://localhost:3000/dashboards
 - Prometheus: http://localhost:9090
 - Spring Actuator's Prometheus Endpoint: http://localhost:8080/actuator/prometheus

+#### Security Dashboard

 The primary Grafana dashboard is "Security".
-The other dashboards contain some standard Spring Boot metrics.
+This dashboard contains all the built-in and custom metrics highlighted in this demo.

-The tooltips in the Security dashboard break down each visualization and source where the metrics are coming from.
+The tooltips in the dashboard break down each visualization and source where the metrics are coming from.

+#### Spring Boot Dashboards

+The other dashboards contain standard Spring Boot metrics.

 ## Techniques Used For Custom Metrics